BriannaD23/BriannaD23/README.md

 ###

-<p align="left">My name is Brianna I'm a  Front-end Dev that currently resides in Cambridge, Massachusetts</p>
+<p align="left">My name is Breezy I'm a  Front-end Dev that currently resides in Cambridge, Massachusetts</p>

 ###